YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLTRANSGTR, Transaction number in journal is greater than in database

-Run Time Warning: This indicates that YottaDB/GT.M was unable to open the journal file because its transaction number does not match the database files transaction number
+Run Time Warning: This indicates that YottaDB was unable to open the journal file because its transaction number does not match the database files transaction number

-Action: YottaDB/GT.M automatically closes the current journal file and creates a new one.
+Action: YottaDB automatically closes the current journal file and creates a new one.
 To reestablish durability, perform MUPIP BACKUP to create a fresh set of journals consistent with the database.
 Review the accompanying message(s) for information on the journal file name.

 ---------------------
 JNLTRANSLSS